michbur/dpcR/inst/dpcReport/data_summary_scatterchart1.md

-The scatter chart above describes yadda yadda yadda.

-The points belonging to the same experiment and with the same &lambda; value may be overplotted.
+The scatter chart above describes the relationship between the experiment and the &lambda; value.
+To prevent overplotting, the position of the point on the X axis is randomly jittered.
+Despite that, points belonging to the same experiment and with the same &lambda; value may be overplotted.
 In this case, consult the replicate/experiment chart below.